JeffMcClintock/GMPI/README.md

 This is because the GMPI framework includes a wait-free, lock-free message-passing mechanism.
 This feature alone eliminates a large class of common bugs which are found in audio plugins.

+# Single Source of Truth

+A plugin contains several parts, like the User-Interface and the Audio-Processor.
+These objects often have different lifetimes, may run on different threads, and might be paused or suspended at various times.
+All of these parts need to by synchronized with each other and with the DAW.
+When a parameter changes on the UI that change is communicated to both the Processor and the DAW.
+And when a Parameter is changed or automated by the DAW, that change is syncronised with the plugins UI and with it's Processor.
+  A common source of bugs and odd behaviors like parameter jitter is when a plugin API is not clear about which part 'owns' the state of the parameters.
+GMPI takes a different approach by assigning the 'single source of truth' to the DAW.
+In GMPI both the plugin UI and the Processor are 'listeners' on the plugin state.
+And the plugin state is owned by the DAW.
+  This solves the problem of keeping the UI in sync with the state, even when the UI can be closed and reopened.
+It keeps the Processor in sync with the state, even when the processor can be suspended and resumed, and it eliminates the need for the DAW to explicitly keep querying/setting the plugin state when saving/loading a DAW sessions, when automating parameters and when performing undo/redo operations.
+This system radically simplifies the serialisation of the plugins state and presets.
+GMPI plugins don't even need explicit handling of serialisation....

 # Serialization by default

 The GMPI framework provides saving and loading of the plugin state by default.
 You don't have to provide any 'getStateInformation' or 'setStateInformation' type of methods.
 It's automatic.